-Polymyalgia rheumatica may prevent an individual from working if their symptoms are severe enough.
-If so, you can file a claim for long term disability for polymyalgia rheumatica.
+We are often asked, “is polymyalgia rheumatica a disability?”
+Polymyalgia rheumatica is considered a disability if your symptoms and limitations are severe enough to prevent you from working.
+If so, you can file a claim for disability benefits for polymyalgia rheumatica.
 In this article, we’ll explain:

 - What polymyalgia rheumatica is;

-- How a claim for long term disability for polymyalgia rheumatica is evaluated;
+- How a claim for long term disability benefits for polymyalgia rheumatica is evaluated;

-- What evidence you need to support your claim for disability for polymyalgia rheumatica; and
+- What evidence you need to support your claim for disability benefits for polymyalgia rheumatica; and

-- How working with a long term disability attorney can help you win your claim for disability for polymyalgia rheumatica.
+- How working with a disability attorney can help you win your claims for disability for polymyalgia rheumatica.

 What is Polymyalgia Rheumatica?